o2r-project/erc-spec/docs/dev-guide/index.md

 The alternative of putting everything into the container itself (e.g. using image labels for metadata) can be evaluated in the future.

-### Why is the runtime image not mandatory

-While having Docker in mind when writing the specification, an alternative idea always was to use the extension mechanisms of a given language environment, e.g. R, only to re-construct the runtime environment.
-That is why the image is not mandatory.

 ### Why BagIt

 ...